 The width of a runway is determined by the critical aircraft category and the type of runway approach.
 The ARC B-II category requires a 75 foot wide runway.
 In the future if ARW obtains a precision instrument approach, it would require a runway width of 100 feet.
-However, to achieve minimums lower than 3/4 mile visibility and be a "precision" runway, an approach lighting system is required.
+However, to achieve minimums lower than 3⁄4 mile visibility and be a "precision" runway, an approach lighting system is required.
 The runway at Beaufort County Airport is currently 75 feet wide and is consistent with design standards for ARC B-II aircraft and non-precision approaches.

-It is recommended that Runway 07-25 be designated as a C-II runway in the future, beyond the 20-year timeframe and this master plan, so FAA will protect the possibility of medium corporate jets use in the future.
-It is also recommended that if the runway requires a full reconstruction in the future, that consideration be given to replacing it at a width of 100 feet.
+It is recommended that Runway 07-25 be maintained as a B-II runway in the future, beyond the 20-year timeframe and this master plan, so FAA will protect the possibility of small corporate jets use in the future.
+It is also recommended that if the runway requires a full reconstruction in the future, that it be maintained at a width of 75 feet.